ABOUT THIS BOOK

 And Brian Cleeve was a rebel.

 This is a new edition of my biography of Brian Cleeve published in 2007.
 Television doesn't like rebels includes new information about Brian's espionage activities during World War 2.
 I have also revised and tightened up the original text, added sub-headings within each chapter, and changed the fonts from serif to sans serif.
-I hope the changes enhance my biography of this truly fascinating man.
+I hope these improvements enhance my biography of a truly fascinating man.

 WHAT THE CRITICS SAID ABOUT THE FIRST EDITION